justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

   message: "For general guidance on using our web components within forms, see [our wiki page](https://github.com/justeattakeaway/pie/wiki/Form-Controls#pie-forms-usage)."
 } %}

-It is essential that when using the text input inside of a form that you provide a `name` attribute.
-HTML forms create key/value pairs for input data based on the `name` attribute.
-This is essential for native form submission.
+It is essential that when using the text input inside of a form, you provide a `name` attribute.
+HTML forms create key/value pairs for input data based on the `name` attribute, which is crucial for native form submission.

 ### Validation
-The text input component utilises the [constraint validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) to provide a queryable validity state for consumers.
+The text input component utilizes the [constraint validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) to provide a queryable validity state for consumers.
 This means that the component's validity can be checked via a `validity` getter.

 #### Example:
 ```js